Tmutarakan: Decline

-A Russian map of the Taman peninsula, c.
+A Russian map of the Taman Peninsula, c.
 1870.

 In the 13th century the city passed to the Empire of Trebizond (a Byzantine successor state).
 Its last recorded mention was in a scroll of 1378.
 The region fell under the control of the Republic of Genoa in the 14th century and formed part of the protectorate of Gazaria, based at Kaffa.
 It was within the territory administered by the Ghisolfi family and was conquered by the Crimean Khanate in 1482 and by Russia in 1791.
 A possible remaining Khazar connection is suggested by mention of “Jewish princes” in Tamatarkha under both Genoese and Tatar rule.

 The city subsequently fell into ruin and the site was rediscovered in 1792, when a local peasant found a stone with an inscription stating that Prince Gleb had measured the sea from here to Kerch in 1068.
 Archaeological excavations of the site were begun in the 19th century and have continued since.
 The habitation level in places exceeds twelve meters.

 During much of the 17th and 18th centuries the area was dominated by Cossacks centered on the town of Taman, which was located near the remains of Tmutarakan.
 The modern town of Temryuk is nearby.

 Etymology

-Speculations have been advanced for how the settlement came by its later name.
-That it derives from the Tatar language is generally assumed.
-Jean Richard also mentions the Greek for "fish curing" (Τομη΄ταριχα), an important Black Sea product.
+According to archaeologist A. Tov, the toponym "Tamatarkha" likely has an Adyghe origin.
+It is thought to be formed from the words тамэ ("wing" or "shoulder") and тӀаркъу ("fork" or "branching"), describing the physical shape of the peninsula where the city was located.
+Other theories suggest Tatar or Greek etymologies, such as Greek for "fish curing" (Τομη΄ταριχα).
 Afterwards it might have been given a Russian folk etymology, combining t'ma ("darkness") and tarakan ("cockroach"), to mean metaphorically 'the back of beyond', the sense that Vladimir Mayakovsky gives it.